ABC: Teaching Nutrition to Your Kids

 Pepper pots.
 Kids enjoy stuffing peppers.
 Take small red, green or yellow bell peppers and cut the top off.
 Scoop out the insides.
 Have the child mix cooked rice, beans, corn and chopped spinach.
 Spoon it into the peppers and sprinkle with grated cheese and seasoned bread crumbs.
-Bake at 350° for fifteen minutes.
+Bake at 350° for 15 minutes.

 Sandwich characters.
 Cut out sandwiches with cookie cutters, then decorate with vegetables such as olive pieces for eyes, carrot curls for a smile, and a cherry tomato nose.

 Cute cookies.
 Make whole wheat oatmeal cookies with half the amount of honey instead of sugar and have your child decorate them with sprinkles or raisins.

 F is for feedback

 Positive reinforcement is a very effective technique for modifying behavior.
 Acknowledging good eating habits with positive feedback will produce lasting positive effects.
 Praise your child for making good food choices and trying new foods.
 Resist the temptation to nag or scold for poor choices.
 Avoid praising your child for cleaning his plate or for how much he eats, since linking approval with overeating can lead to obesity.
 You can also use a reward system with a sticker chart.
 If your child eats at least five fruits and vegetables each day, put a sticker on his chart.
 “After she receives five (or whatever you agree on) stickers, she gets a social reward.”